 “Every morning the women wake up.
 In many cases, they’re walking or riding a donkey for two hours one direction to go collect water.
 Four or five hours out of their day, they’re spending collecting water.

 “They are coming to us.
 We’ve not approached a single village and asked if we could partner with them in drilling a well.
 They approach us.

-“We require that they pay $300 cash to show us that they’re, that they’re serious about this and engaged.
+“We require that they pay $300 cash to show us that they’re serious about this and engaged.
 The big challenge in doing projects like that is getting people to own it.

 “Chad has been ruined by well-intentioned people coming here, mostly with NGOs with big budgets and timeline and just giving, dumping a whole bunch of stuff on people and leaving.
 And it’s not owned by anybody, so when it breaks, it’s broken for good.

-“Our desire is that the pump may not look pretty but that it work for 20 years and provide clean water.
+“Our desire is that the pump may not look pretty but that it works for 20 years and provides clean water.
 So they really need to partner with us, and we need to do it together.